KZhou1234/microblog_VPC_deployment_v1/README.md

 9. `start_app.sh` is a script that automates the creation of the virtual environment, installs dependencies, pulls source code from GitHub, sets environment variables, and runs the application.

-(HINT: run the scripts with "source" to avoid issues)

 	Question: What is the difference between running scripts with the source command and running the scripts either by changing the permissions or by using the 'bash' interpreter?

-IMPORTANT: Save these scripts in your GitHub Respository in a "scripts" folder.

 	Answer: `source` modifies the variables, settings, and other components in the script globally, persisting in the shell.
 In contrast, `./` as well as `bash` modifies the variables locally in the newly created shell.

 	`source` is more commonly used for setting environment variables.
 The purpose of these two commands is to initialize or set the environment, so we can use `source` to run the scripts.

 	Using the `source` and `bash` commands does not require changing the file's permissions; only read permission is needed.
 This approach is safer in most cases to avoid unauthorized execution than using `./`.

 ### Peering VPCs